mitchgm/Password-Generator/README.md

 # Project Description

 In the 3rd challenge of the bootcamp, I set out to make a random password generator.
 The password generator should give a couple of prompts when the generate password button is clicked.
-After the password criteria is set, a random password should appear in the box.
+After the password criteria is set, a random password should appear in a window alert.

 # Installation